-Remuneration is payable, on commercial arm's length basis, to the Non-Executive Directors in their capacity as directors of the Company and N.M.
-Superannuation Pty Limited (N.M.
-Super) and in connection with the management of the Trusts for which the Company and N.M.
-Super are trustees.
+Remuneration is payable, on commercial arm's length basis, to the Non-Executive Directors in their capacity as directors of the Company and AMP Superannuation Limited (ASL) and in connection with the management of the Trusts for which the Company and ASL are trustees.
 Such remuneration is paid by AMP Services Limited, a wholly owned controlled entity of AMP Limited.

 The following table provides a total of the remuneration received by the key management personnel.
-The full amount of director fees earned from both the Company and N.M.
-Super are disclosed.
+The full amount of director fees earned from both the Company and ASL are disclosed.

 2019 2018

 Executive Directors \$ \$

-Short-term employee benefits 314,663
+Short-term employee benefits ~ 314,663

 Post-employment benefits - 10,024

 Share-based payments 1 - (692,037)

-Termination benefits - 797,494
+Termination benefits , 797,494

-Other long-term benefits 2 .
-(5,188)
+Other long-term benefits 2 - (5,188)

-See .
 424,956

 Non-Executive Directors

 Director fees 691,832 344,608

 Total key management personnel compensation 691,832 769,564

-- 1 Share-based payment (SBP) expense include reversals of SBPs where vesting condition have not been met. - 2 Other long-term benefits includes reversals of long-service-leave provisions where individuals are no longer employees of AMP.
+1 Share-based payment (SBP) expense includes reversals of SBPs where vesting condition have not been met.